KubeRocketCI/docs/docs/faq/artifacts.md

 - **Version History**: A list of all versions created from the branch.
 - **Build Information**: Details of the current and last successful builds, which can include version identifiers.

+---

+### What Do Image Labels Mean?

+There are two image tags appended to codebase images:

+  * **RC**: This tag indicates applications built in release branches.
+This tag means that these applications are tagged as release candidates (RC).
+  * **Snapshot**: This tag marks applications and their versions as snapshots, highlighting that these versions are recommended only for development purposes.